-Some behaviour or emotional needs can interfere with and inhibit learning and social relationships.
-Such behaviour is shared with form teachers and the Deputy Head Pastoral, so that appropriate strategies and/or action can be agreed.
-In some cases, where a pupil's social, emotional and behavioural difficulties need further intervention, it may be necessary to instigate a support plan.
-Occasionally the pupil may need to be referred to an external provider for more specialised support including GP, Portage, Counsellor or Education Psychologist.
+Some behaviour or emotional needs can interfere with and impact on learning and social relationships.
+Such needs are shared with form teachers and the Deputy Head Pastoral, so that appropriate strategies and/or action can be agreed.
+In some cases, where a pupil's social, emotional and behavioural difficulties need further intervention, a support plan might ne instigated.
+Occasionally the pupil may need to be referred to an external provider for more specialised support including GP, Portage, Counsellor or Education Psychologist services.
 Support strategies and targets will be recorded on an individual Pupil Profile to monitor progress and to ensure that the correct provision is in place.
+The Head of Learning Support works closely with the Deputy Head Pastoral including regular meetings to identify and review pupil support.